DUNE/2x2_Slow_Controls/SpellmanHV/README.md

 The python script to control the Spellman is SpellmanCTL_py3.py.
 Do python SpellmanCTL_py3.py to see all of the commands you can use to control the Spellman.

-There will be 12 commands.
+There will be 12 commands to give:

   1. Clear - disables HV.
   2. IsON - returns 1 if HV is on, 0 if off.